One True King (novel): Plot

 The book opens with Anadil, Hester, and Dot searching for Sophie.
 They are unaware that Sophie is being controlled, and that whenever she tries to remember her past she suffers immense pain.
-The trio discover something is wrong when they see that Sophie is about to get married to "Rhian" (who is actually his brother Japeth).
+The trio discovers something is wrong when they see that Sophie is about to marry "Rhian" (who is actually his brother Japeth).

-Agatha and Tedros, meanwhile, have found King Arthur's ring that can keep the Storian alive, and they use Wish Fish to find Sophie.
-Sophie, being controlled, attempts to kill Agatha and Agatha realizes she must be under Japeth's control.
-Before the fight can truly become a large-scale war, Excalibur returns to the stone and King Arthur's voice informs everyone that there must be a contest to prove whether Tedros is king or Japeth is king; the winner will be king and the loser will be beheaded.
-Tedros also learns that Japeth and Rhian were not King Arthur's sons at all, but their true parents are still unknown.
+Agatha and Tedros, meanwhile, have found King Arthur's ring (which can keep the Storian alive), and they use Wish Fish to find Sophie.
+Sophie, being controlled, attempts to kill Agatha, and Agatha then realizes her friend must be under Japeth's control.
+Before the fight can truly become a large-scale war, Excalibur returns to the stone, and King Arthur's voice informs everyone that there must be a contest to prove whether it is Tedros or Japeth who is the true king; the winner will be king and the loser will be beheaded.
+Later, Tedros also learns that Japeth and Rhian were not King Arthur's sons and that their true parents are still unknown.

-Agatha, Tedros, Hort, and Nicola set off to help Tedros achieve the first test, and in doing so find a version of Merlin turned into a baby.
-Sophie, meanwhile, is on a hunt to find out more about her past despite the pain it gives her.
-She discovers the snake 'scims' that Japeth can create must be in her head, feeding on her memories, and uses her powers to painfully take them from her head and escapes.
-Hester, Anadil, and Dot, meanwhile, search for Dot's dad, who they believe may still be alive; Japeth catches up to Sophie as she in turn catches up to Tedros, Agatha, Hort, and Nicola.
-During a battle, it is discovered that Japeth is the son of Rafal, a villain in the previous story arc.
+With Excalibur's new challenge in mind, Agatha, Hort, and Nicola set off with Tedros to help him achieve the first test, and in doing so, find a version of Merlin turned into a baby.
+Sophie, meanwhile, is on a hunt to find out more about her past - despite the pain it gives her.
+She discovers the snake "scims" that Japeth can create are in her ears, feeding on her memories.
+She uses her powers to painfully remove them from her head before escaping.
+Meanwhile, Hester, Anadil, and Dot search for Dot's father, who they believe may still be alive; Japeth catches up to Sophie as she in turn catches up to Tedros, Agatha, Hort, and Nicola.
+During a battle, it is discovered that Japeth is the son of Rafal, the now-deceased School Master.